-Once you have chosen your setup, you’re going to need to create a live channel on your online video platform.
-Setup your inputs, encoder, and other tools as normal.
+Once you have chosen your streaming setup, you’re going to need to create a live channel on your online video platform.
+Setup your inputs, live stream encoder, and other tools as normal.

 Here’s where it gets a bit complicated.
 If your platform doesn’t offer a simple “On” and “Off” toggle for live stream recording, you’re going to need to configure your ingest.
 This varies from platform to platform, so this will be a little different for each setup.

 AWS, for example, requires an HLS or DASH ingest.
 Once you’ve configured one of the two, a harvest job will need to be configured.
 This essentially hacks the stream and redirects a copy of it to your VOD library via an M3U8 link.